Oconto County Fast Facts

-Oconto County takes its name from an early Indian settlement bearing the name of “Oak-a-toe”, meaning rice eaters and is one of the largest counties in Wisconsin, covering over 1,000 square miles.
+- The county takes its name from an early Indian settlement bearing the name of “Oak-a-toe,” meaning rice eaters.

 - The first known inhabitants of Oconto County are referred to as Copper Culture people; Copper Culture State Park is located on their burial site.